dubverse-ai/rvc-data-prep/README.md

 For any issues, queries, and suggestions, join our [Discord server](https://discord.gg/4VGnrgpBN).
 Will be glad to help!

 ## Future Scope
-- Enhance the precision of vocal isolation
+- Add multispeaker Acapella support
 - Integrate this in the RVC workflow - base data preparation and creating AI covers
 - Improve the efficiencies of speaker identification using other models like Titanet